getpatchwork/patchwork/docs/contributing.md

 way.

-Changes that fix semantic issues will be generally be happily received, but please keep such changes seperate from functional changes.
+Changes that fix semantic issues will be generally be happily received, but please keep such changes separate from functional changes.

 `pep8` targets are provided via tox.
 Refer to the [testing section](#testing) below for more information on usage of this tool.